GabrielOlivierDEV/PartyManagerFramework/README.md

 ## Note from the Author.

 This plugin was initially developed for a JRPG project that never fully came to life.
-While the code is a bit amateur, I hope it can be useful for others on their game development journey.
+While the code may be a bit amateur, I hope it can still be useful in your game development journey.
+If you find ways to improve it or want to add new features, feel free to submit your contributions here!

 ## License